 The Max Idle Period field of the BSS Max Idle Period element indicates the time period during which a STA can refrain from transmitting frames to its associated AP without being disassociated.
 A non-AP STA is considered inactive if the AP has not received a Data frame, PS-Poll frame, or Management frame (protected or unprotected as specified in this paragraph) of a frame exchange sequence initiated by the STA for a time period greater than or equal to the time specified by the Max Idle Period field.
 If the Idle Options field requires protected keepalive frames, then the AP may disassociate the STA if no protected frames are received from the STA for a duration of BSS max idle period.
 If the Idle Options field allows unprotected or protected keepalive frames, then the AP may disassociate the STA if no protected or unprotected frames with 48-bit TA and RA fields are received from the STA for a duration of BSS max idle period.

-NOTE—The AP can disassociate or deauthenticate the STA at any time for other reasons even if the STA satisfies the keep-alive frame transmission requirements.
+NOTE 1—The AP can disassociate or deauthenticate the STA at any time for other reasons even if the STA satisfies the keep-alive frame transmission requirements.

+NOTE 2—A non-AP STA might be in doze state during a group key handshake when the BSS advertises BSS max idle period.
+The Authenticator might allow such a STA to remain associated even if it missed a new group key.
+If beacon protection is enabled, such a STA might not have the current BIGTK available when waking up from doze state.
+This might result in discarding Beacon frames due to MME validation errors.
+A STA might wait for a new BIGTK to be received before disconnecting from the BSS due to beacon loss in cases where it did not wake up to receive buffered frames during a long doze state.

 12.7.10 RSNA Authenticator key management state machine